-SAJA is pleased to award $5,000 each to six students from around the globe who are pursuing a journalism degree in the U.S. Please continue to support the scholarship fund by making a donation to SAJA.
+SAJA awarded $5,000 each to six students from around the globe who were pursuing a journalism degree in the United States.

 Raginee Sudhir Chaurey, M.J.
 (Master of Journalism), UC Berkeley